jon-ruckwood/hal-feed-server/README.md

 A feed entry contains a payload of data specific to your domain, represented by any valid JSON.

-Operations currently supported on feed:
+Operations currently supported on a feed:

 * GET to view paginated feed of entries
 * GET to view specific feed entry